Great Lent: History

+Early Christianity records the tradition of the Black Fast before Easter; for the meal of the day consumed after sunset (when the fast is broken), the Apostolic Constitutions permit the consumption of "bread, vegetables, salt and water, in Lent" with "flesh and wine being forbidden."
+The Canons of Hippolytus authorize only bread and salt to be consumed during Holy Week.
+The practice of fasting and abstaining from alcohol, meat and lacticinia during Lent thus became established in the Church.

 Observance

 Self-discipline

 Observance of Great Lent is characterized by fasting and abstinence from certain foods, intensified private and public prayer, self-examination, confession, personal improvement, repentance and restitution for sins committed, and almsgiving.
-Fasting is defined as not consuming food until evening (at sundown).
+Fasting is defined as not consuming food or liquids until evening (at sundown).
+In the Coptic Orthodox Church, the Black Fast is the normative way of fasting during Great Lent; these Oriental Orthodox Christians go without water and food from midnight to sunset; after that time, the consumption of water and one vegetarian meal is permitted.

 The Lenten supper that is eaten after the fast is broken in the evening must not include certain foods.
 Foods most commonly abstained from are meat, fish, eggs, dairy products, wine, and oil.
 According to some traditions, only olive oil is abstained from; in others, all vegetable oils.

-While wine and oil are permitted on Saturdays, Sundays, and a few feast days, and fish is permitted on Palm Sunday as well as the Annunciation when it falls before Palm Sunday, and caviar is permitted on Lazarus Saturday, meat and dairy are prohibited entirely until the fast is broken on Easter.
-Additionally, Eastern Orthodox Christians traditionally abstain from sexual relations during Lent.
+While wine and oil are permitted on Saturdays, Sundays, and a few feast days, and fish is permitted on Palm Sunday as well as the Annunciation when it falls before Palm Sunday, and caviar is permitted on Lazarus Saturday, meat and dairy are prohibited entirely until the fast is broken on Easter (Pascha) Sunday.
+Additionally, married Eastern Orthodox Christians and Oriental Orthodox Christians traditionally abstain from sexual relations during Lent "to give themselves time for fasting and prayer (1 Cor.
+7: 5).".

 Besides the additional liturgical celebrations described below, Christians are expected to pay closer attention to and increase their private prayer.
 According to Byzantine Rite theology, when asceticism is increased, prayer must be increased also.
 The Church Fathers have referred to fasting without prayer as "the fast of the demons" since the demons do not eat according to their incorporeal nature, but neither do they pray.